Deadline to conclude cases against Sharifs ends

 ISLAMABAD: The Supreme Court (SC) deadline to conclude two alleged corruption references against the former prime minister Mian Nawaz Sharif family has ended on Sunday.

-According to a private TV channel, the Accountability Court II Judge Muhammad Arshad Malik will write to the Supreme Court of Pakistan today (Monday) for further extension of time for conclusion of Al Azizia Steel Mills and Flagship Investment references against Nawaz Sharif.
+According to a private TV channel, the Accountability Court II judge Muhammad Arshad Malik will write the Supreme Court of Pakistan today (Monday) for further extension of time for conclusion of Al Azizia Steel Mills and Flagship Investment references against Nawaz Sharif.

+On August 27, the Supreme Court had directed the accountability court to decide the Al Azizia and Flagship corruption references within six weeks.

 The Flagship Investment reference is also under way.
 Both Joint Investigation Team (JIT) head Wajid Zia and the investigation officer Mehboob Alam are yet to appear before the court to record their statements in the case.